The Story of the Peculiarium

 From Roadside America: "Unlike other urban odditoriums, the Peculiarium is not just a storefront with some weird junk in a display case.
 It's a true museum (or anti-museum, as Mike defines it) where everything is either made or modified by the warped brains of Lisa Freeman, Mike Wellins and Colin Batty and a supporting cast of like-minded artists -- all who share a perhaps-unhealthy passion for weird science, urban legends, and cryptozoology.
 "It's a chill place, not a scary place," said Mike.
 Signs caution visitors, "We promise nothing," and, "Unattended children will be fed to Krampus."

-Krampus, the abominable anti-Santa, sits on a throne where visitors can pose on his lap for snapshots.
-Lisa and Mike at first pictured him as a seasonal display, but visitors liked Krampus so much that he's been kept year-round.
-Other large photo-friendly exhibits, such as a "cliffhanger" skyscraper parapet and a tables-turned alien autopsy, are neatly tucked into the space.
+There are large photo-friendly exhibits, such as a "cliffhanger" skyscraper parapet, Bigfoot in the flesh and a tables-turned alien autopsy, are neatly tucked into the space.
 "We pack it in here," said Mike."

 This is what our shop looked like, 2234 NW Thurman St, around 1966 or so.